What is the Grow Your Business Online program?

 As a service-based business, I do not have products to sell online.
 Can I still access this program?

-Yes, service-based businesses can still add e-commerce functionality to their site by integrating an online booking platform, introducing online payments for services, introducing a chatbot to interact with clients or sell gift cards online.
+Yes, service-based businesses can still add e-commerce functionality to their site by integrating an online booking platform, introducing online payments for services, or sell gift cards online.
 Ask your E-Commerce Advisor about other e-commerce tools available to service-based businesses.

-I already have an online store.
-Can I use the grant funds for advertising or SEO?
+I already have an e-commerce store.
+Can I use the grant funds for digital marketing or SEO?

 While digital marketing is an eligible expense, marketing efforts must be in support of an overall e-commerce plan and not a standalone item.
-The same is true for search engine optimization.
-Your spending plan needs to include some form of e-commerce adoption or upgrade.
+This includes any combination of costs related to marketing.

 Can the grant funds be used for a different business then the one I applied with or split between two businesses?